noahh-sdk/docs/tutorials/migrating.md

 # Migrating your mods from the traditional

-As Noahh is currently imcompatible with traditional mods, migration of old mods is a must in order to use them with Noahh.
+As Noahh is currently incompatible with traditional mods, migration of old mods is a must in order to use them with Noahh.
 This page shows how to do just that.

 ## Migrating from gd.h and cocos-headers